 \section{Discussion and Future Work}

-We studied the memory capacity of a new class of recurrent neural networks introduced by \citet{gao2016matrix} for generating matrix representations using a bilinear map.
-We briefly discussed various existing definitions of memory capacity and how most of the definitions proves to be not easily generalizable to matrix representations.
-We hence use a probabilistic model of the memory capacity using Fisher information as introduced by \citet{Ganguli18970}.
-Using this, we investigated how the memory capacity for matrix representation networks are limited under various constraints, and in general, without any constraints.
-In the case of memory capacity without any constraints, we found that the upper bound on memory capacity to be $N^2$ for an $N\times N$ state matrix.
-This seems to generalize the similar upper bound for a vector representation RNN ($N$ for state vector of length $N$).
-Moreover, we demonstrated that inclusion of saturating non-linearities over the state transition may further bound the total memory capacity even tighter.
+We studied the memory capacity of a new class of RNNs introduced by Gao et. al \cite{gao2016matrix} for incorporating matrix representations using a bilinear map.
+We discussed various existing definitions of memory capacity and how most of the definitions prove to be not easily generalizable to matrix representations.
+We hence use a probabilistic model of the memory capacity using Fisher information as introduced by Ganguli et. al \cite{Ganguli18970}.
+We investigated how the memory capacity for matrix representation networks is limited under various constraints, and in general, without any constraints.
+In the case of memory capacity without any constraints, we found that the upper bound on memory capacity is $N^2$ for $N\times N$ state matrix.
+This seems to generalize the similar upper bound for vector representation RNNs ($N$ for state vector of length $N$).
+Moreover, we demonstrated that the inclusion of saturating non-linearities over the state transition may further bind the total memory capacity even tighter.